casper-devrel/docs-redux/cspr-docs/docs/developers/cli/querying-global-state.md

 --entity-identifier account-hash-6a56c4eee172043975aea72221eaf09f3c3a24f09a379935e44c9979f1ae9463
 ```

-Here is how your account state would look.
+**Sample response:**

 Notice that the sample response contains several named keys, including "counter", "counter_package_name", and "version".
 You can use these values to query the contract state further, as shown in the next example.

 <details>
 <summary>Expand to see the sample response</summary>